Parent page: Altium Concord Pro

 - To access more controls click the button.
 The following fields will present:

-Browsing Managed Projects
+Browsing Workspace Projects

 The view's project entries are automatically sorted by Last modified date, with the most recently modified project appearing first in the list.
 Click the button to change to sorting by project Name, and click again to toggle between ascending and descending order.